lblod/dm-count-report-generation-service/README.md

 Because of the way the templated query system was designed you should get full type checking at compile time.
 I hope it helps to prevent bugs.

-If you have a query which returns only one row (many count queries) you can use the result function which does not try to map to a list of objects but just gives you one `MySelectQueryOutput` record.
+If you have a query which returns only one row (most count queries) you can use the `result` method which does not try to map to a list of objects but just gives you one `MySelectQueryOutput` record.
 Be mindful that this function will throw if more then one row is returned.
 If you want to do your own thing just use the `bindings` function to get the result as Comunica bindings.

 ```typescript
 // If you only want the first row do this: